jabbott7335/ce-pe-bootcamp/docs/ea/labs.md

 ![OldOrders Topic Message Details](./images/oldOrder-topic-message-detail.png) These fields will be valuable later for the marketing team as they look to perform outreach on customers meeting certain criteria.

+### Configuring SCRAM credentials for Event Streams

-6. Switch back to Event Streams home page (A) and click Connect to this cluster (B).
+1. Switch back to Event Streams home page (A) and click Connect to this cluster (B).
 ![Connect to this cluster](./images/connect-to-cluster.png)
-7. Details about your Kafka cluster, including URL and authentication details, are summarized on the page.
+2. Details about your Kafka cluster, including URL and authentication details, are summarized on the page.
 For our use case, use external.
 ![Generate Scarm](./images/generate-scram.png)
-8. Record the Kafka SCRAM URL to a notepad for reference later (A).
+3. Record the Kafka SCRAM URL to a notepad for reference later (A).
 Then click Generate SCRAM credentials (B).
 ![Scarm detail](./images/scram-cred.png)
-9. To connect securely to Event Streams, your application needs credentials with permissions to access the cluster and resources, such as topics.
+4. To connect securely to Event Streams, your application needs credentials with permissions to access the cluster and resources, such as topics.
 Set the Credential name to es-demo (A).
 Keep Produce messages, consume messages and create topics and schemas (B).
 Then click Next (C) to continue.
 ![Scarm detail](./images/scram-name.png)
-10. Select All topics(A) and click Next (B) to continue.
+5. Select All topics(A) and click Next (B) to continue.
 ![Scarm access](./images/scram-access.png)
-11. Select All consumer groups (A) and click Next (B)
+6. Select All consumer groups (A) and click Next (B)
 ![Scarm consumer groups](./images/scram-consumer-group.png)
-12. Select No transactional IDs (A) and click Generate credentials (B).
+7. Select No transactional IDs (A) and click Generate credentials (B).
 ![Scarm transactional IDs](./images/scram-transactional-ids.png)
-13. Record the SCRAM username (A) and SCRAM password (B) to a notepad for reference later.
+8. Record the SCRAM username (A) and SCRAM password (B) to a notepad for reference later.
 ![Scarm username and password](./images/scram-credential.png)

 ### Produce data to kafka topic

-Focus Corporation's integration team will now need to produce data to the OldOrders topic in IBM Event Streams.
+Integration team will now need to produce data to the kafka topic in IBM Event Streams.
 This will allow the marketing team to access the data and perform their analysis.

 1. save this code as `kafka_producer.py`:
 ```python
 import json